cedric130813/cedric130813.github.io/content/post/merger-and-acquisitions-by-tech-companies/index.md

 ---
 title: Merger and Acquisitions by Tech Companies
+subtitle: ""
+date: 2022-05-02T14:34:00.623Z
-subtitle: The attributes include the date, year, month of the acquisition, name of the company acquired, value or the cost of acquisition, business use-case of the acquisition, and the country from which the acquisition was made.
+summary: The attributes include the date, year, month of the acquisition, name of the company acquired, value or the cost of acquisition, business use-case of the acquisition, and the country from which the acquisition was made.
 The source of the dataset is Wikipedia, TechCrunch, and CrunchBase.
-date: 2022-05-02T14:34:00.623Z
 draft: false
 featured: false
 image: